baponkar/Learning-C/README.md

 ![Cover Image](./image/c.png)

-C is a fast, old and supported for low level programming language.
+Still C is  a relevant programming language in computer science.
+All Operating system, application software and many scientific computational program is written in C. C is fast and low level supporting language so it is popular among the developer.In this repository I have tried to cover all necessary things in details .

 Online C Compiler [programiz.com](https://www.programiz.com/c-programming/online-compiler/)